keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 ```
 :::

+> Psuedo-random number generators (PRNG's) are deterministic in that the initial seed state dictates predictable output over time, but only if every mutation of this state is known up to the point of the current call site.
+In practice, they are considered nondeterministic.

 Nondeterminism is significant in that operations may be unpredictable, and that no operation in particular may be reproducible.

 #### Unknown quantities